Oluwafeyidunmininu/Python-Tasks-and-Projects/README.md

 # Python-Tasks-and-Project
 ## Overview
-This repository showcases my python tasks and  projects on Exploring NumPy, Pandas, Matplotlib, Seaborn, Data cleaning, Data visualization and Exploratory Data Analysis
+This repository showcases some of my python tasks and  projects on Exploring NumPy, Pandas, Matplotlib, Seaborn, Data cleaning, Data visualization and Exploratory Data Analysis

 ## Some of the reports created
 ### Seaborn